-- Over the past five years, the annual average number of housing starts in Peel Region was approximately 6,000 units.
+- Over the past five years, the average annual number of housing starts recorded in Peel was approximately 6,000 units.

 Over the past five years, the number of housing starts recorded in Peel Region showed an annual fluctuation around an average of approximately 6,000 units per year.

 Since the start of 2019, conditions in Ontario have not changed significantly resulting in relative stability in the number of housing starts registered in Peel.